 - Defects may exist in a group of vehicles of the same design or manufacturer, or items of equipment of the same type and manufacturer.

 Not all defects are considered safety issues.
 If a specific model of car has a problem that causes air conditioners to fail, it has a defect.
-Since this defect is one related to a comfort feature rather than safety, it's unlikely that air conditioner defects would qualify as a product liability issue.
+Since this defect is one related to a comfort feature rather than safety, it's unlikely that air conditioner defects would qualify as an auto product liability issue.

 Knowing what vehicle safety defects are common can help consumers identify and prevent problems that can cause serious—and often fatal—car accidents.
 The NHTSA provides a list of safety defects that it commonly sees in vehicles.